LKodex/LKodex/README.md

 ## 👋 What's up, my name is Lucas, self nicknamed Kodex

 - 🎓 I'm Software Engineering undergraduate student at UFMS (Federal University of Mato Grosso do Sul)
-- 🤝 Always open for professional opportunities
+- 🤝 Open for professional opportunities
 - 🤔 Interested in back-end developing
-- 💻 Actually developing a Java project for university
+- 💻 Actually developing a Kotlin project for personal learning and perhaps a future implementation at a local business

 - 📫 Contact: lucasgon192@gmail.com
 - 📫 Academic Contact: lucas.g.cordeiro@ufms.br